Hans-Ulrich Rudel: Early life

-Rudel was born on 2 July 1916, in Konradswaldau, in Prussia.
+Rudel was born on 2 July 1916, in Konradswaldau, in Lower Silesia, Prussia.
 He was the third child of Lutheran minister Johannes Rudel.
-As a boy, Rudel was a poor scholar but a keen sportsman.
-Rudel attended the humanities oriented Gymnasium, in Lauban.
+As a boy, Rudel was a keen sportsman and attended the humanities-oriented Gymnasium in Lauban.
 He joined the Hitler Youth in 1933.
 After graduating with Abitur in 1936, he participated in the compulsory Reich Labour Service (RAD).
 Following the labour service, Rudel joined the Luftwaffe in the same year and began his military career as an air reconnaissance pilot.